black77dragon/DragonShield/README.md

 ### ZKB CSV Import
 Drag a `Depotauszug*.csv` file onto the **Import ZKB Statement** zone in the Data Import/Export view or use *Select File* to choose it manually.
 The parser maps all rows to the PositionReports table.
+During import the instruments are matched by `Valor` number first, then `ISIN`, and finally by ticker symbol with detailed logging of the result.

 ### GPT Shell